MooersLab/pymolsnips/README.md

 One of the editing tools available in text editors is support for the retrieval and insertion of computer code fragments (i.e, snippets) to save time and reduce errors while assembling a new script file.

 Protocols for snippet installation for each text editor are found <a href="#install"> below</a>.
-Some editors take snippet libraries in one file while other editors require that each snippet reside in a separate file.
+Some editors take snippet libraries in one file while other editors require that each snippet resides in a separate file.
 Most editors have their own format for snippets.
 The user downloads the file or folder of snippet files for their text editor and then installs the snippets according to the requirements for a particular text editor.
 The one exception is the CudaText editor.